Media Requests, Interviews and Patient Conditions

 - Critical: Vital signs are unstable and not within normal limits.
 Patient may be unconscious.
 Indicators are unfavorable.

-- Death: Patient’s death can be released only after the family in notified and after permission is granted from the family’s legal representative.
+- Death: Patient’s death can be released only after the family is notified and after permission is granted from the family’s legal representative.
 Media members may be referred to the county coroner for further details.

 The hospital can make no additional comments or statements about a patient’s care unless provided written permission by the patient or legal guardian.